VolpeUSDOT/notam-metar/FNS_Reports/README.md

   + Writes the staffing model for each season and service area combination to .csv files
   + Plots the results in individual .png files using the function `plot_staffing_model`

-4. Analysis
-  + `Compare_Staffing_Model_Analyses.R` looks at the results of the optimized models and prepares summaries for the report.

 ## Code

 This code is maintained in `https://github.com/VolpeUSDOT/notam-metar/`.
 Contact `daniel.flynn@dot.gov` for access.